flamingchickens1540/frc-software-releases/README.md

 Also, note that it's not entirely clear that adding your code to this list is sufficient to count as a code release.
 You are recommended to create a Chief Delphi thread and then add your team's code to this list.

+# Contribution checklist

+Want to add yourself to this list?
+[Send a Pull Request.](https://github.com/flamingchickens1540/frc-software-releases/pulls)

+Please make sure that your submission:

+* Includes team number, team name, and software language.
+* Includes a short blurb about what's interesting in your code.
+* Includes a row of valid, working links to your repositories.
+* Does not put repository links into the blurb unless they point to specific files in the repositories included in the links.
+* Link to your Chief Delphi thread, if any.
+(They are highly recommended.)
+* Mimics existing entries in terms of formatting, including capitalization, line breaks, and order of common links.
+* Inserts your entry into the correct location in ascending order of team numbers
+* Does not attempt to change anything besides add your entry.

+***SUBMISSIONS WILL ONLY BE ACCEPTED VIA PULL-REQUEST***

 # Language & Framework List

 * LabVIEW